edgelesssys/docs.edgeless.systems/marblerun/reference/cli.md

 ## Command `check`

-  Check the status of MarbleRuns control plane.
+  Check the status of MarbleRun's control plane.
   This command will check if the MarbleRun Coordinator and/or the MarbleRun webhook are deployed on a Kubernetes cluster and wait until all replicas of the deployment have the `available` status.

   **Usage**